-TransCanada's Stock Option Plan permits options for the purchase of common shares to be awarded to certain employees, including officers.
+TransCanada's Stock Option Plan permits options for the purchase of TransCanada common shares to be awarded to certain employees, including officers.
 Stock options granted are recorded using the fair value method.
 Under this method, compensation expense is measured at the grant date based on the fair value as calculated using a binomial model and is recognized on a straight-line basis over the vesting period with an offset to Additional paid-in capital.
-Upon exercise of stock options, amounts originally recorded against Additional paid-in capital are reclassified to Common shares.
+TCPL records the compensation expense associated with these stock options.